OUR MISSION STATEMENT

 If we cannot return them directly to their owner they will be placed in the lost property box which is situated by the school office.
 Items unclaimed at the end of the half term will be disposed of.

 The school meals service maintains a healthy eating policy.
-Lunches are cooked on the premises and the meals are served in a Family Service style for KS1 and counter service for KS2 children in the School Hall.
+Lunches are cooked on the premises and served for reception, KS1 and and KS2 children in the School Hall.
 Children are provided with a main course, dessert, fruit juice or water to drink plus bread is always available.
-KS2 children are given a choice from a meat option, vegetarian option or jacket potato with various fillings and salad bar.
+All children are given a choice from a meat option, vegetarian option or jacket potato with various fillings and salad bar.
 A menu is available at the School Office.

 If your child requires a special diet, then please inform the school office so that arrangements can be made.